-What is it about freshly fallen snow
+What about fresh fallen snow

-For unknown reasons it quiets all things
+Unknown reasons quiets all things

 Inside snowfall silence that sings

 Stillness returns from an era when

 A white gray swirl and a dull sky

 Along with quiet filling the eye

 The freezing crisp air beckons us out